Revolutionary-Games/Thrive/doc/input_system.md

 How to use attributes
 -----------
 To apply an attribute to a method, you need to add a code line like this over a method: `[OneOfTheInputAttributes(parameters)]`<br>
-The different avaible attributes and their parameters are described further below.<br>
+The different avaible attributes and their parameters are described below.<br>
 You can read more about C# attributes [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/).

 The avaible input attributes